Complete Guide to Carb Counting

 Do you feel...

-• baffled about which foods contain how much carb?
+• baffled by which foods contain carbohydrate and how much?

-• confused about how much carb YOU need?
+• confused about how much carbohydrate YOU need to eat each day?

-• inept finding carb counts for favorite foods?
+• inept at where to find carb counts for your favorite foods?

 Reviews

-"...To learn the ropes, make this book your companion.
+"...To learn the ropes, make Complete Guide to Carb Counting your companion.
 I know I have."

 —Nicole Johnson, Miss America 1999 with type 1 diabetes

-"This book got me off the roller coaster and put me back in the driver’s seat!
-It helps you understand the big picture—the relationship between nutrition, diabetes medications, and exercise—so that you can balance your diabetes confidently."
+"Complete Guide to Carb Counting got me off the roller coaster and put me back in the driver’s seat!
+The book helps you understand the big picture—the relationship between nutrition, diabetes medications, and exercise—so that you can balance your diabetes confidently."

 —J. Scott Rainey, person with type 1 diabetes